 3. Swap your regular fruit and vegetables for whatever is in season

 Fresh fruit and vegetables can vary hugely in price depending on the season.
-Those blueberries might be a bargain now, but fast forward a few months when they’re not so readily available and the price could rocket.
+Those grapes might be a bargain now, but fast forward a few months when they’re not so readily available and the price could rocket.
+If you’re not sure what’s in season check out Australian Seasonal Food Guide here.

 Pay attention to how much you’re paying each time you visit the supermarket; it’s easy to buy out of habit without noticing changes in price.